PumpkinSeed/npc/README.md

-# durable-nsq-example
+# npc
-Example code and tests for durable nsq
+RPC framework for NSQ